lauk20/APCSFinalProject/README.md

 ## Development Log
 ### 6/3/21
 **Kenny Lau:** Updated menu to reflect new stalemate condition.
 Fixed end game screen so that pieces are no longer selectable after a player has won.
 Fixed some bugs with the new stalemate.
+Added the 3-fold repetition stalemate.

 ### 6/2/21
 **Kenny Lau:** Completed the toggle mode button, which toggles between casual and timed mode now.
 Completed increase and decrease time button for the timers.
 Also, a winner will now be determined when a timer runs out.
 I also implemented the basic stalemate condition (no valid moves left and the king is not in check).